-The following terminology is used throughout this document -
+Terminology

-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: • protecting children from maltreatment; • preventing the impairment of children's mental and physical health or development; • ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and • taking action to enable all children to have the best outcome Child Protection is a term used to describe the activity that is undertaken to protect specific children who are suffering or likely to suffer from significant harm Staff refers to all those working for on behalf of the school, full time or part time, temporary or permanent, in either a paid or voluntary capacity Child includes everyone under the age of 18 example step-parents, foster carers and adoptive parents
+Safeguarding and promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.

+Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm.

+Staff refers to all those working for or on behalf of the school, full time or part time, temporary or permanent, in either a paid or voluntary capacity.

+Child includes everyone under the age of 18.

-Parent refers to birth parents and other adults who are in a parenting role, for
+Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.